 However you found yourself on my page, I truly thank you for taking the time to explore with me and learn more about Project 43324.

-My name is Mark Guido and I’m 26 years old.
+My name is Mark Guido and I’m a 26-year-old American citizen.
 I’m from the greater Chicago area, where steel mountains reign supreme and snowy peaks are left to my imagination.

-I’m currently waiting tables at The Cheesecake Factory, an industry that attracts some of the most dynamic individuals because it gives you the flexibility to cultivate your passions.
-It helps give you the extra time to find out who you really are and the support to become who you were always meant to be!
+I’m currently waiting tables for a living, an industry that attracts some of the most dynamic individuals because it gives you the flexibility to cultivate your passions.
+It helps give you the extra time to find out who you are and the support to become who you were always meant to be!

 Project 43324 links my climb of the highest mountain peaks of each of the seven continents with supporting youth development for children in need around the world.
 The number 43324 represents the accumulated elevation of each peak in meters, and the financial goal looking to be met.